Call: 847-455-6016 Text: 847-220-4616 Fax: 847-455-6416

 The program consisted of a welcome by Daniel B. Pritchett (then Village President), presentation of the flag by Boy Scout Pack #158, the Pledge of Allegiance, remarks by Daniel B. Pritchett and Mr. Marvin Ahlers (President of Illinois State Historical Society), and the unveiling of the marker by State Representative Mark Beaubine & Mr. Robert Schultz.

-The Josette Beaubien Historical Marker is located ½ mile north of Belmont on the west side of River Road in Franklin Park.
+The Josette Beaubien Historical Marker is located ½ mile north of Belmont in Franklin Park.
+It is located in the parkway on the west side of River Road, between Robinson Road and King Street.
 Visit our Flickr page to see more images of the marker and grave.
 For more information, contact the Village of Franklin Park at 847-671-4800 or the Local History Department at 847-455-6016 ext.
 234 or firstname.lastname@example.org.